MLHale/wearable-ember/README.md

 This is a demonstration app for integrating an ember-based-cli application with Apache Cordova, and Metawear.

+* Update 6/1/15: Additional libraries are in the works for interfacing directly with the metawear API to make all other features available to cordova/ember.

 ## Prerequisites

 You will need the following things properly installed on your computer.